FreshRSS

 3. Keep Some Details a Mystery on Social Media

-Encourage your children to keep some personal details to themselves, especially their full names, full birthdates, address, and where they go to school.
-For their social media handles, suggest they go by a nickname and omit their birthyear.
+Encourage your children to keep some personal details to themselves, especially their full names, full birthdates, addresses, and where they go to school.
+For their social media handles, suggest they go by a nickname and omit their birth year.
 Also, it’s best practice to keep social media accounts set to private.
-If they have aspirations to become the internet’s next biggest influencer or video star, they can create a public account that’s sparse on the personal details.
+If they have aspirations to become the internet’s next biggest influencer or video star, they can create a public account that’s sparse on personal details.Β

 4. Say No to Cyberbullying